EvanHornD/ResumeProjects/README.md

 I want to eventually create an interactive display that allows for searching for specific weakness in the file and proper displaying of each one individually, while also displaying information it has incommon with other weaknesses effectively grouping them together.

 Game_Engine
-This project is the project I have been wanting to make as long as I have ad an interest in software and game developement, it wasnt until I began learning the basics of object oriented programming and The java swing library had I actually began to understand how a project like this could be made.
+This project is the project I have been wanting to make as long as I have had an interest in software and game developement, it wasnt until I began learning the basics of object oriented programming and The java swing library had I actually began to understand how a project like this could be made.
-I started the project shortly after I finished the Wordle project I made in CS 1, // to be finished
+I started the project shortly after I finished the Wordle project I made in CS 1, it inspired me to attempt to make a project that was more organized and with more functionality
+// to be finished
+if you want to see the entire history of the project this is a github link to where I actively work on the project https://github.com/EvanHornD/UntitledGameEngine

 Wordle
 //description in progress